-Taking into consideration the geographic location of the project, development conditions, and other non-financial household or project characteristics, the Bank shall determine whether a project's costs, as reflected in the project's development budget, are reasonable and in accordance with the Bank's project cost guidelines.
+Taking into consideration the geographic location of the project, development conditions, and other nonfinancial household or project characteristics, the Bank shall determine whether a project's costs, as reflected in the project's development budget, are reasonable and in accordance with the Bank's project cost guidelines.

 In addition, the Bank evaluates the developmental and operational (rental projects) feasibility of a project as required by § 1291.23(b) and need for subsidy as required by § 1291.24(a)(3).
 The feasibility guidelines include a set of development costs, financing criteria, and related benchmark ranges designed to guide the Bank in assessing project feasibility and need for subsidy.
-The Bank evaluates project feasibility and need for subsidy in the course of reviewing a project at the following stages:
+The Bank evaluates project feasibility and need for subsidy and need for subsidy.